How Fledge Works

 I get paid biweekly (26 paychecks/year), not twice a month.
 What do I set?

-Set pay periods to 2.
-Twice a year you'll get a "bonus" third paycheck in a month.
-Use that for extra savings, investing, or fun.
+Choose "Every two weeks" as your pay frequency.
+Fledge automatically budgets for 2 paychecks per month.
+Twice a year you'll get a "bonus" third paycheck in a month — use that for extra savings, investing, or fun.

 My 401k comes out of my paycheck pre-tax.
 Should I add it?